-and-run enterprises, and consistent with this notion their most distinguishing feature is the level of activity reported immediately after registration.
-To catch them, the revenue authority therefore needs to move early when they are still distinguishable from other firms and when they have still not caused significant revenue damage.
-This, however, requires significant administrative capacity on the part of revenue authority, which is usually lacking in developing and emerging economies.
+Figure A.VII shows the evolution of outcomes of invoice mills around the event of their blacklisting.
+It illustrates that by the time an invoice mill is blacklisted its activity has already passed its peak.
+Being so, most of their sales occur while their invoices are legitimate.
+To see why invoice mills are detected so late in their life cycle, Figure A.VIII and Table A.XI compare their characteristics with other firms.
+Invoice mills are essentially hit-and-run enterprises, and consistent with this notion their most distinct marker is the level of activity they report soon after registration.22 To catch them, the revenue authority therefore needs to move early when they are still distinguishable from other firms and when they have still not caused significant revenue damage.
+But doing so requires developed administrative capacity, which revenue authorities usually lack in developing and emerging economies.